Charlotte and Surrounding NC/SC Mountain Biking Trails

 Distance: ~9 Miles

 A "two-in-one" experience that caters to both technical cross-country riders and gravity-focused enthusiasts.
-Fisher Farm is known for its classic, punchy Piedmont terrain, featuring tight singletrack, challenging rock gardens like "Rock Rumble," and a rooty, technical layout across beginner to advanced loops.
-Cedar Valley Bike Park serves as the area's high-speed playground, boasting progressive jump lines and flow trails such as "Roaster Coaster" and the massive gaps of "Double Black Sabbath."
+Fisher Farm is known for punchy Piedmont terrain and tight singletrack and Cedar Valley Bike Park boasts progressive jump lines, flow trails, and BIG features.

 Hand-Cut Trails - Jumps, Skinnies - Poo Tracks